hemilton95/hemilton95.github.io/README.md

 This section shows dashboards designed using MS Power BI.
 ![alt text](images/pbi_dat.PNG)

-## 4. ODK XLS Form Development
+## 4. ODK XLS Form Development for Neonatal Admission Proforma Study at Cape Coast Teaching Hospital
 I led the design and deployment of electronic data collection tools for clinical research leveraging on ODK server.
 **[A link to the XLS form used for this study](https://docs.google.com/spreadsheets/d/1yqK-CSz6mz5PmnI3Ib46dz1Vnb2j17Xj/edit?usp=sharing&ouid=103805631759623650249&rtpof=true&sd=true)**

 ## 5. Developed and Configured Electronic Health Records System on EPI Info
 After completing my internship at Ghana Health Service in 2019, I realized a particular need in the district I served.
 There was a need for an electronic health record system to handle patient data.
 As a health information officer, I started looking for ways to help them out.
 I reviewed how effectively I could use Epi Info to help them.
 I learned that to have a good EHR, whatever option set or parameter I use should meet the objective.
 I took the patient folder and developed an EHR using Epi Info.
 Later on, I targeted one facility in the best performing sub-district, installed the software on their laptop, added the prj file, and left for Cape Coast.
-This has been a blessing, looking at what a mere local database can do.
 It has reduced the cost of purchasing hard copies for paper records keeping as well as reduced patient stay or waiting hours during health care.
 **[Just watch this short video about the project ](https://www.linkedin.com/feed/update/urn:li:activity:6933176829847482368/)**

 ## 6. The Implementation of The Amended Act 525 (2019) And Functioning of Teaching Hospital Boards in Ghana: A Survey Approach.